MarcusOtter/APOD.Net/.github/ISSUE_TEMPLATE/feature_request.md

 A clear and concise description of what you want to happen.

 **Additional context**
 Add any other context or screenshots about the feature request here.
+If there is no additional context required you can remove this part.